Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm

-As deep learning can recover non-linear risk scores, we test our method by simulating risk surfaces of varying complexity.
+As deep learning can recover nonlinear risk scores, we assess our method by simulating risk surfaces of varying complexity.
 We apply our method to the BLCS to investigate the impacts of clinical and genetic predictors on disease progression and mortality.

-This paper is laid out as follows.
-Section \ref{sec:2} reviews the illness-death model, a compartment-type model for studying the hazards, or transition rates, between semi-competing events.
+In the following, Section \ref{sec:2} reviews the illness-death model, a compartment-type model for studying the hazards, or transition rates, between semi-competing events.
 Section \ref{sec:3} proposes a novel neural expectation-maximization algorithm and outlines our approach for semi-competing risk prediction.
-Section \ref{sec:4} introduces a new framework for evaluating predictive performance in this setting by extending the widely-used Brier score for censored univariate time-to-event data to the bivariate survival function.
+Section \ref{sec:4} introduces a new framework for evaluating predictive performance in this setting by extending the widely-used Brier score and concordance index for censored univariate time-to-event data to the bivariate survival function.
 We assess the predictive accuracy of our method in Section \ref{sec:5}.
 We apply our method to analyze the BLCS cohort in Section \ref{sec:6}.
 We conclude with a discussion and directions for future work.